 What are the hardest and toughest languages in the world?
 Well, learning a new language can be tough but if the language you have chosen is already considered a complex and difficult one, then you are in for a true brain challenge!
-While mandarin is considered one of the hardest languages in the world, there are many contenders in the list that are often underrated!
+While Mandarin is considered one of the hardest languages in the world, there are many contenders on the list that are often underrated!
 In this blog, we have compiled a list of the 10 most difficult languages for language-lovers and polyglots who are constantly hustling to pick a new exciting language!

-As mentioned before, Mandarin is unanimously considered the toughest language to master in the world!
+As mentioned before, Mandarin is unanimously considered the most difficult language to master in the world!
 Spoken by over a billion people in the world, the language can be extremely difficult for people whose native languages use the Latin writing system.
 What makes Mandarin hard to grasp is the fact that it is a tonal language with thousands of characters and a mysterious writing system.
 Mandarin is not a phonetic language which means memorising the words and writing can be taxing.
 Merely looking up Chinese words in the dictionary is considered a skill in China that should tell you how tough the language is!

 Script: Arabic script

 Official Language: 26 countries like Saudi Arabia, Egypt, Yemen

 Arabic is the queen of poetic languages, the 6th official language of the UN and second on our list of toughest languages to learn.
 It is extremely popular in the Middle East and Africa with over 300 million speakers; Learning this language will expose you to some of the best literary works and historical writings.
 According to the Foreign Services Institute, it can take up to two years to learn Arabic.
 It is a hard language to wrap your brain around because of its numerous dialects, huge vocabulary (over 200 synonyms for the word camel!), right to left writing style, tough pronunciations and lack of vowels in the language.

 Script: Telugu script

 Speakers: +75 million speakers